f5devcentral/f5-ast-labs/docs/class1/module2/lab3.rst

         vim config/bigip_receivers.yaml

+    In order to preserve the formatting of multi-line copy/paste, we need to **set paste** within vim by typing ``:set paste`` and pressing ``return``.
+It will appear as though nothing has occurred.
+This is expected behavior.

     While in vim, press ``Shift+G`` to take your cursor to the bottom line.
 Next, type ``o`` to create a new line and enter insert mode.

     Press ``backspace`` until the cursor is in the left-most position.